 Maintaining Momentum Through Managed Services

 The Reporters Committee praised Cloud for Good’s Managed Services team, which helps facilitate the organization’s mission.
-“Having Managed Services to provide their expertise and share their knowledge has been hugely beneficial.
+“Having Managed Services provide their expertise and share their knowledge has been hugely beneficial.
 I feel our Salesforce experience and utilization of the tools have grown so much, especially in the past few months as we’ve improved the user experience for our staff.
-The user rates and amount of time people are spending in Salesforce reflect that.
+The user rates and the amount of time people are spending in Salesforce reflect that.
 I like to think that this is a direct result of the work we’re all putting into Salesforce,” said Moore.
 Poole echoed the sentiment, saying, “What I love about the philosophy of Cloud for Good and the partnership we have with the Managed Services team is that they teach us how to fish, so to speak.
 They are always teaching us the skills we need to get the most out of the Salesforce platform.”

-With Salesforce and the ongoing relationship with Cloud for Good’s Managed Services team, the Reporters Committee has been able to nimbly respond to an unprecedented rise in need for its legal services.
+With Salesforce and the ongoing relationship with Cloud for Good’s Managed Services team, the Reporters Committee has been able to nimbly respond to an unprecedented rise in the need for its legal services.
 And people around the country are noticing.
 An influx of new donors has risen to back the Reporters Committee following their steadfast support of journalists covering the Black Lives Matter protests for racial justice, allowing the organization to double down on its mission.
 Cloud for Good is honored to have played a part in helping the Reporters Committee for Freedom of the Press power this important work with the Salesforce platform.